addiscent/php-server-mon-sys/README.md

   - In order to prevent risk to the _PHP Server Monitor_ database, the _Php-Server-Mon-Sys_ _Docker_ service containers must be created/stopped/destroyed using _Docker_ commands, (_docker-compose stop_, _docker stop_..., etc).

 It is possible that database corruption could occur if a container is hard-killed during mid-operation, e.g., if the OS shuts down during a _PHP Server Monitor_ database write.
+To prevent database risk, don't shutdown the host OS without first gracefully shutting down the _Php-Server-Mon-Sys_ system, using:

+    $ docker-compose stop

-To prevent database risk, don't shutdown the host OS without first gracefully shutting down the _Php-Server-Mon-Sys_ system, using _docker-compose stop_.
-After re-booting the OS, restart the _Php-Server-Mon-Sys_ system by making the _Php-Server-Mon-Sys_ home directory the present working directory, then enter the command _docker-compose up -d_.
+After re-booting the OS, restart the _Php-Server-Mon-Sys_ system by making the _Php-Server-Mon-Sys_ home directory the present working directory, then enter the command:

+    $ docker-compose up -d

 After that command has reloaded the service containers, _PHP Server Monitor_ will continue its job of monitoring services, and collecting and storing data in the  _PHP Server Monitor_ database.

 #### _Php-Server-Mon-Sys_ Configuration Changes
 ##### The _PHP Server Monitor_ Time Zone